Statistical model for collisions and recollisions of inertial particles in mixing flows: Collision rate and relative velocities

-Here $D_2$ is the \lq phase-space correlation dimension' of the fractal attractor upon which the inertial particles cluster.
-In \cite{Gus13c} it was shown that \eqnref{collision_relvel_moment1} in fact is universal, i.e. independent of the particular nature of the fluctuations of the flow.
 Eqs. (\ref{eq:collision_relvel_moment1}) and \eqnref{Rt0} yield an expression for the collision rate that is the sum of two contributions, just as \Eqnref{MWB_ansatz}.
-But, in~\eqnref{collision_relvel_moment1} the smooth contribution includes the possibility of particle clustering and the caustic term is weighted by the coefficient $c_1$ which characterises the contribution of caustics to the moment $m_1$ of relative radial velocities [in contrast to the caustic formation rate in~\eqnref{MWB_ansatz}].
+An important difference to \Eqnref{MWB_ansatz} is that the parameterisation~\eqnref{collision_relvel_moment1} takes into account particle clustering.
+A second difference is that the caustic term is weighted by the coefficient $c_1$ which characterises the contribution of caustics to the moment $m_1$ of relative radial velocities [in contrast to the caustic formation rate in~\eqnref{MWB_ansatz}].
 The parameterisation \eqnref{collision_relvel_moment1} allows to quantify the relative importance of clustering and caustics upon the collision rate.
-Eq.~(\ref{eq:collision_relvel_moment1}) is closely related to the theory put forward in \cite{Vos13}.
+Eq.~(\ref{eq:collision_relvel_moment1}) is closely related to the theory put forward in Ref.~\cite{Vos13}.

+Since little was assumed concerning the flow in deriving \Eqnref{collision_relvel_moment1}, we expect it to be valid with great generality.
+We remark that it may be necessary to refine the theory if the inertial range becomes important at large Stokes numbers.
+It must also be noted that the parameters in \Eqnref{collision_relvel_moment1} are non-universal, they depend upon the flow and on the Stokes number.
+In the following we discuss the system-dependent parameters $b_1$ and $c_1$ in \Eqnref{collision_relvel_moment1} for the statistical model described in \Secref{model}.